gaurishankar007/flutter_sliding_toast/README.md

 ## Breaking Changes

-The 1.3.0 version brings some breaking changes.
+The 1.4.0 version brings some breaking changes.

+- 'ToastSetting' renamed to 'SlidingToastSetting'
-- 'disableMultiTapping' moved to toast settings from the SlidingToast's 'show' function.
+- 'disableMultiTapping' moved from 'show' function to 'SlidingToastSetting'.

 ## 🎨 Screenshot